Classic Gluten-Free Biscuits

 Biscuit Troubleshooting:

-• Flat biscuits: Either the dough was too warm and should be chilled for 15-20 minutes, the baking powder had expired, or you twisted the biscuit cutter while cutting out the biscuits.
+• If your biscuits turned out flat, either the dough was too warm and should be chilled for 15 to 20 minutes, the baking powder had expired, or you twisted the biscuit cutter.

-• Crumbly: Either you did not use a flour blend with a binder, or the dough was too dry.
-Add +1 Tbsp milk at a time to hydrate the dough.
+• If your biscuits are crumbly, either you did not use a flour blend with a binder, or the dough was too dry.
+Add 1 Tbsp milk at a time to hydrate the dough.

-• Gritty: You used a rice-heavy blend, and the biscuit dough needs to rest 15-20 minutes before baking.
+• If your biscuits taste gritty, you may have used a rice-heavy blend, and the biscuit dough needs to rest 15 to 20 minutes before baking.

 Frequently Asked Questions: